Submit a Blog Post About Your Experiences

 Submissions should be the submitter's original work and not be generated with the aid of AI or other similar tool or application.

 Note: Because our program receives federal funding, we’re not allowed to talk about politics.
 Avoid writing posts that directly support or oppose political candidates, ballot questions or propositions, or government officials.
-Other than that, though, we’re fairly open.
+However, discussion of policies and practices that is non-partisan and not directed for or against specific individuals is welcome.

 What Happens After I Submit?